AxGhost1/Java-Beginner/Readme Before Opening.txt

-Hello I am AxGhost.
-A small html website creator.
+Hello, I am AxGhost.
+A small HTML website creator.
 This Java File is my Beginner Tutorial File.

-This File Contains Comments Beside Code to Help You Understand the code.
+This File Contains Comments Beside the Code to Help You Understand the code.

-It is development.
+It is in development.

-There is going to be every line of code you need to understand for java.
+There will be every line of code you need to understand for Java.

 I Prefer you use Eclipse IDE to see this file.